Mariabba/DataMining1_Fundamentals/README.md

-# Data Mining molude 1 project
+# Data Mining first molude project

-Project for the first module of Data Mining course held at University of Pisa.
+Project for the first module of the Data Mining course held at University of Pisa.

 # Guidelines for the task on Data Understanding
         Data understanding (30 points)